Fourqui/tv/README.md

 # Tapiosi's Logos

 After 2 weeks of hard work I'm really close to 1000 logos!
 The first milestone!
-I will add a milestone uppdates here at this page.
+I will add milestone uppdates here at this page.
 Click watch to follow the progress.

 Here you will find free tv channel logos from around the world in good quality and suitable for dark backgrounds.

 Ipmortant note: I have over 500 logos for US Local channels from all around the US(ABC,NBC,FOX,CBS, and more) Major cities and hillbilly places.
 Just give me a week or two to upload all them here as I need to filter some out and redraw.
 Of the 500 collected, I've recreated about 40-50(that does not include when I have to flip black/white colors) so allot of work ahead.
 And again, most of my logos only work on dark background!
-There are plenty of ~~weirdos~~ awesome people doing logos for white background, but a BIG majority of TV programs and guides have dark interface.
-Thank you.
+BIG majority of TV programs and tv-guides have a dark interface.

 ## About the project